-Frequent and severe defoliation without adequate recovery periods between grazing events and lack of fire shifts this plant community across an ecological threshold to the Sod-bound State.
-Biotic integrity and hydrologic function are impaired because of this transition.
+Frequent and severe defoliation without adequate recovery periods and lack of fire shifts this state across an ecological threshold to the Sod-bound State.
+Biotic integrity and hydrologic function are impaired as a result of this transition.

 Transition T2A State 2 to 3